youngkaneda/stop-and-wait/README.md

 ### TODO

-1.  create a class for sender and receiver.
+1. ~~create a class for sender and receiver~~.
-2. improve the marshalling and unmarshalling of data, using only bytes, not objects.
+2. ~~improve the marshalling and unmarshalling of data, using only bytes, not objects~~.
 3. improve the code to be more readable and clean.
+4. add a checksum strategy.